Fallout 3: Plot

 The plot of Fallout 3 revolves around a water purifier at the Jefferson Memorial.

-Fallout 3 takes place in the year 2277, 200 years after a nuclear war between the United States and China.
+Fallout 3 takes place in the year 2277, 200 years after a nuclear war that destroyed most of the United States.
 Some survivors of the war took refuge in high-tech fallout shelters known as Vaults.
-The player character, nicknamed the Lone Wanderer, grew up in Vault 101, located near Washington, D.C.
+The player character, nicknamed the Lone Wanderer, grew up in Vault 101, located near Washington, D.C..
 After the Lone Wanderer's 19th birthday, their father, a scientist named James (Liam Neeson), leaves the Vault without explanation.
-The young vault dweller decides to track down their father and journeys the region in and around Washington, D.C., now known as the Capital Wasteland.
+The young vault dweller decides to track him down and journeys the region in and around D.C., now known as the Capital Wasteland.
 Along the way, the Lone Wanderer learns about their father's background from other characters, including Megaton resident Colin Moriarty (Mike Rosson), Galaxy News Radio DJ Three Dog (Erik Dellums), and Rivet City scientist Madison Li (Jennifer Massey).
 Before the Lone Wanderer's birth, James and his wife Catherine had been working on Project Purity, in which a water purifier built in the Jefferson Memorial would have purified the irradiated water in the Tidal Basin and Potomac River.
-However, Catherine died during childbirth, and James abandoned the project to raise his child in Vault 101.
+However, after Catherine died during childbirth, James abandoned the project to raise his child in Vault 101.

 The Lone Wanderer finds and rescues James from a virtual reality program run by overseer Stanislaus Braun (Dee Bradley Baker) in Vault 112.
 James reveals that he wanted to revive Project Purity and left Vault 101 to seek the Garden of Eden Creation Kit (G.E.C.K.), a powerful piece of technology intended to assist in rebuilding civilization after a nuclear war.
 When work on Project Purity resumes, the remnants of the United States government, known as the Enclave, intervene under the command of Colonel Augustus Autumn (Peter Gil).
 Its leader, President John Henry Eden (Malcolm McDowell), wants to inject the purifier with a deadly virus that will kill any mutated organisms who drink the water, including humans.
 James sacrifices himself to protect the purifier.
 In response, the Lone Wanderer enlists the help of the Brotherhood of Steel, a military organization that protects the residents of the Capital Wasteland.
-The Lone Wanderer finds the G.E.C.K. in Vault 87 but is captured by the Enclave and held in Raven Rock.
+The Lone Wanderer finds the G.E.C.K. in Vault 87; however, he is captured by the Enclave and held in Raven Rock.
 They escape imprisonment and meet President Eden, who is revealed to be an artificial intelligence program.
 Eden gives them a vial containing the virus and asks them to insert it into Project Purity.
 Afterwards, the Lone Wanderer leaves and optionally causes Eden to self destruct.